 For Indigenous people, healing from addiction is rooted in culturally-based interventions.
 Group therapy can take many different forms, from sweat lodges to more traditional teachings, these regionally specific interventions are usually led by people who are authorized and recognized by traditional teachers of the culture, community members, or spiritual beings.

-Group therapy involves one or more therapists, or in the case of indigenous peoples, their spiritual leader, teacher, or a member of the community, who works with many people at the same time.
+Regular group therapy and Indigenous group therapy involve one or more therapists, or in the case of indigenous peoples, their spiritual leader, teacher, or a member of the community, who works with many people at the same time.
 Group therapy can be used alone, but it is usually joined with a treatment plan that also incorporates individual therapy.

 The Basic Principles of Group Therapy